Dental Cleanings & Hygiene in Durham, NC

 If you wait too long to seek gum disease treatment in Durham, NC, you put yourself at risk for periodontitis, the most advanced stage of gum disease.
 At this point, the infection is already damaging the bone and structures that support your teeth and can lead to tooth loss.

 Periodontal disease can progress with few signs or symptoms.
 Often, people are unaware of the presence of the disease, and a thorough examination is required to determine the status of your periodontal health.

-Following the initial deep cleaning, a follow-up appointment and routine maintenance are also essential to prevent the plaque and tartar from re-forming under the gums.
+Following the initial deep cleaning at our Durham, NC dental office, we place you on a three to four-month recall to perform periodontal maintenance to prevent the plaque and tartar from re-forming under the gums.
 By keeping the teeth clean, we help prevent further progression of the disease.

 Having sensitive teeth is all too common in today’s world.
-It can affect your daily life, make you stay away from the foods drinks you love or even make dental cleanings uncomfortable.
+It can affect your daily life, make you stay away from the food and drinks you love, or even make dental cleanings uncomfortable.

-- Recession of gums exposing root surface of tooth
+- Recession of gums exposing the root surface of a tooth

-- Diet-related- consuming frequent acidic drinks like soda
+- Diet-related from consuming frequent acidic drinks like soda

 - Using a whitening treatment, toothpaste, or rinse